Layout

 Define Your Goals

 The first step in creating a product taxonomy is to define your goals.
 What do you hope to achieve with your taxonomy?
-Do you want to improve the user experience on your site, better understand your product portfolio, or improve your SEO?
+Do you want to improve the user experience on your site, better understand how to manage your product portfolio, or improve your SEO?
 How about all three?
 Understanding your goals will help you create a taxonomy that is aligned with your business objectives.

 Analyze Your Product Data

 The next step is to analyze your product data.
 This involves identifying the attributes and characteristics that are relevant to your products and how they are related to each other.
 This can be done by conducting a thorough inventory of your products, identifying their common attributes.
+Building and managing product data is a key to producing a product that hits the mark.

 Conduct User Research